-Meredith Reeves, Interim Title IX Coordinator 18th Floor Patterson Office Tower (859) 257-8927 meredith.reeves@uky.edu
+Sarah Mudd, Title IX Coordinator 18th Floor Patterson Office Tower (859) 257-8927 equalopportunity@uky.edu

 An incident may be reported without filing a written complaint.
-Individuals who need assistance filing a report may contact the Office of Institutional Equity and Equal Opportunity at (859) 257-8927.
+Individuals who need assistance filing a report may contact the Office of Equal Opportunity at (859) 257-8927.

-Reports can be made electronically at: https://www.uky.edu/eeo/discrimination-harassment.
+Reports can be made electronically at: https://oeo.uky.edu